rajware/dockercourse-image/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/rajware/dockercourse-image?include_prereleases)

-This repository contains build instructions and a Packer script for building images for the Docker course conducted by Rajware
+This repository contains build instructions and a Packer script for building VM images for the Docker course conducted by Rajware.
+Images can be built for VirtualBox and Hyper-V.

+Each image contains a self-contained Alpine Linux installation with XFCE, and the open-source Docker Engine.

+The Hyper-V image does not currently support clipboard sharing or dynamic resolution change.
+The VirtualBox image supports both.

 ## Building Images